 a transferor, transferee or Gas Transfer Agent from exercising its rights and remedies under a GTA.

-Prior to First Gas making any claim against any Liable Third Parties, First Gas shall first consult any Shipper who is a Claimant and provide an opportunity for such Shipper to have its Loss included in First Gas’ claim(s). ]
+Prior to First Gas making any claim against any Liable Third Parties, First Gas shall first consult any Shipper who is a Claimant and provide an opportunity for that Shipper to have its Loss included in First Gas’ claim(s).

 If required by either Party in writing, the other Party will show evidence of comprehensive liability insurance cover with a reputable insurer covering third party property damage and personal liability for which the other Party may be legally liable under or in relation to this Agreement, up to the Capped Amounts, except to the extent that such insurance is not permitted by law.

-For the purposes of this section 16, any reference to a breach of a TSA shall include any breach of a Supplementary Agreement or Interruptible Agreement under that TSA.
+For the purposes of this section 16, any reference to a breach of, or liability under this Code or a TSA shall include any breach of, or liability under a Supplementary Agreement or Interruptible Agreement.

 code changes